Mallian campaign: Siege of the citadel

 Alexander arranged two separate forces, one to be led by himself and the other by Perdiccas.
 The Indians almost immediately retreated into the main citadel.
 The citadel was substantial, with its walls a mile around.
 But Alexander was able to force one of the gates, and made his way into the outer parts of the citadel.
 There the Macedonians began to undermine the next layer of walls.

 Alexander quickly became impatient at the pace of the siege, so he grabbed a ladder and went up it himself.
-He was followed by only two soldiers.
+He was followed by only a few soldiers.
+Arrian reports three soldiers on the wall, Abreas, Peucestas, and Leonnatus.
+Plutarch reports only two: Peucestas and Limnaeus.
+Either report confirms one of them dies: Abreas or Limnaeus respectively.
 The rest of the soldiers, nervous about the safety of their king, crowded the ladders to get up so that they could protect him.
 There were too many of them, and the ladders collapsed under the weight.
 The Mallians realised who Alexander was, and focused their energies on him.
 Many of Alexander's men held out their arms and called for him to jump down to them.
 The King, however, would not.

-Alexander leaped into the inner area of the citadel.
-There, he killed the Mallians' leader.
-But an arrow penetrated Alexander's lung, and he was severely wounded.
-The Macedonians believed Alexander dead.
+Alexander leaped into the inner area of the citadel, where he killed the Mallians' leader.
+However, during the fighting an arrow penetrated Alexander's lung, severely wounding him.
+The Macedonians believed Alexander to be dead.
 After gaining entrance to the city, they planned to kill everyone in revenge.